RobvanGastel/k-NN/README.md

 # k-NN
-The k-nearest neighbor algorithm implementation
+The k-nearest neighbor algorithm implementation in Python.